RavinSG/obsidian-cyber/Transport Layer Security.md

 Consequently, once an SSL/TLS handshake has been established, HTTP requests and exchanged data won’t be accessible to anyone watching the communication channel.

+TLS uses ephemeral keys.
+Hence, even if a key is compromised, any past or future communications will not be exposed.